 On-air school helps educate refugee children

 Education is a desperate need for refugee children in the Middle East, as opportunities for schooling are often scarce.
-UN Global Education Envoy Gordon Brown highlighted this when he called for a multi-million dollar emergency fund for education to give refugee children “the hope and opportunity it provides” and prevent future wars.
+Earlier this week (Wednesday 18 March), UN Global Education Envoy Gordon Brown highlighted this when he called for a multi-million dollar emergency fund for education to give refugee children “the hope and opportunity it provides” and prevent future wars.

 “My School is a unique opportunity to enable children to keep learning even though they don’t have a real school they can attend.
-For us, as a broadcaster, it is a great privilege to be able to help such displaced and refugee children continue with their education, in a different way – through watching television”, says Rita Elmounayer, Executive Director of SAT-7 ARABIC Channels.
+For us, as a broadcaster, it is a great privilege to be able to help such displaced and refugee children continue with their education, in a different way – through watching television”, says Rita Elmounayer, Executive Director of SAT-7 KIDS and SAT-7 ARABIC.

 “In providing education to this lost generation of refugees, especially those from Syria and Iraq, we are investing not just in their future but in the future of the Arab World.
 Teaching them to read and write is giving them the possibility to continue learning, be exposed to different points of view, maybe find a job later and ultimately to help shape society and make a positive difference in the Arab World of tomorrow.
 It is a great blessing to take the lead in a project like this”, Says Rita Elmounayer.

 ‘My School’ is aimed at four to seven year olds but will also be helpful for older children who have missed out on school.
+Initially, it is a 90-minute program each weekday with three different teachers.
 The on-air school’s curriculum has been planned with help from Heart for Lebanon, an NGO that works closely with displaced children and runs a school in a refugee camp.

 The teachers presenting the programme are qualified educators and experts in teaching children living in difficult circumstances, and their lessons will be engaging and exciting.
 Viewers will be encouraged to take part in competitions, quizzes and educational games.
 The children will also be able to complete online tests to measure their progress, and the production-team plans to work with Heart for Lebanon to interact directly with children living in some of the refugee camps.